muilpp/MM-concert-calendar/README.md

 	    }
     ]
 ```
-   Now, if you are a Docker fan, skip to the Docker section, if not, continue to the next step where you'll install Go.
+   __Now, if you are a Docker fan, skip to the Docker section.__ If not, continue to the next step.

    4. Install [Golang](https://golang.org/doc/install)
    5. Execute __git clone https://github.com/muilpp/concert-schedules.git__ into a directory of your choice navigate into the directory that just appeared.
 Inside, run